Coding for Homeschoolers: The Ultimate Guide for Parents

 Computer programming, otherwise known as coding, has become a hot topic in the homeschool community.
 While coding is currently offered in a small fraction of traditional schools, homeschooling provides a unique and conducive environment for computer science instruction.

 Teaching coding can be challenging for homeschool parents, including those with engineering backgrounds.
-There are many options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.
+There are many homeschool curriculum options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.

-In this guide, we provide homeschool parents with the answers to some of the most common questions that we encounter running a successful kids coding academy, and we attempt to provide homeschool programming advice that will help them avoid some of the most common pitfalls in teaching K-12 computer science.
+In this Coding for Homeschoolers guide, we provide homeschool parents with the answers to some of the most common questions that we encounter running a successful kids coding academy, and we attempt to provide homeschool programming advice that will help them avoid some of the most common pitfalls in teaching K-12 computer science.

 Why should we teach homeschool programming?